 I heard about European games for the first time last year and planned to go this year.
-The reason is no visa program rule for European games visitors.
+The reason is no visa program rule for European game visitors.

 So I spent almost all my free vacation days.
-And booked a one-way ticket to Tallinn and return ticket from Minsk back to Prague.
-The idea was to travel from the North all the way down to the South.
+And booked a one-way ticket to Tallinn and a return ticket from Minsk back to Prague.
+The idea was to travel from the North down to the South.

 The fewer plans you make in advance, the more freedom you enjoy during travels.
 You are forced to make decisions on the spot.
 Depending on the mood, weather, people you meet, and the vibe of the town you visit.

 Total absolute freedom is one of the biggest benefits of solo traveling.
 I don’t need to lead and have a responsibility for the group of people.
 It is just myself and my desires.